PdxCodeGuild/Full-Stack-Day-Class/practice/ice-cream-poll.md

 1. Poll submission
 1. Summary

-On the poll submission page ask people what their favorite color of ice cream is:
+On the poll submission page ask people what their favorite flavor of ice cream is:
 * Chocolate
 * Vanilla
 * Strawberry